Computed Tomography Angiography

 Here is what may happen during the exam:

-A caregiver will start an IV line in your hand or arm.
+- An IV line will be placed in your hand or arm.

-The actual scan will be over in five to 20 seconds.
+- Depending on what body area is being scanned, the procedure may last for about 20 minutes up to an hour or so.
 You may have to wait a little longer until the technician doing the scan checks the images to make sure they are acceptable.

 After the exam is completed, you will have your IV removed.
 In most cases, you can return to all your normal activities at home.
 You may be given some additional instructions after the exam, depending on your particular situation.